 The evaluation methodology used will be similar to that employed for the 2011-2015 evaluation programme for Superfast Cornwall.
 This will ensure that the data collected is comparable and data from both evaluations can be used to assess the overall impact of superfast broadband in Cornwall.
 The 2015 Superfast Cornwall evaluation was ground-breaking, as it was the first time that detailed net economic impacts arising from the superfast broadband technology have been assessed in a rural area and as such is an important baseline for assessing the long-term impacts of this technology.
 The new programme will allow for further evaluation work to be carried out to continue to assess these impacts, particularly in remote areas.

+DCLG have provided guidance on how to assess ERDF-eligible SMEs and eligible network build.
+DCLG require the demonstration of an additional 1,200 individually identifiable eligible SMEs provided with broadband access of 30+Mbps via infrastructure funded by the project.
+Through the evaluation surveys, it will be possible to provide evidence of some of these eligible SMEs, both for connected businesses (who participate fully in the economic impacts survey) and also for currently non-connected businesses that are nevertheless covered by the technology.

 In order to ensure independence, an impartial evaluator will be appointed to oversee both the evaluation itself and the collection of the raw survey data (as there is no Evaluation or Programme Manager to oversee the data collection process separately), although sub-contracting the survey work will be encouraged to ensure cost-efficiency.
 The evaluators will be responsible for the overall project management of the evaluation, data verification, updating the evaluation plan and survey tools as well as undertaking the milestone reporting.